 In a regular year, millions of people become addicted to risky behavior including drugs, alcohol, nicotine, caffeine, food, digital devices, TV, and the list goes on.
 During the pandemic, the opportunity for people to become even more addicted to risky behaviors, including the use of alcohol and illegal substances, has grown.
 As people grow tired of the pandemic, addictive behaviors are on the rise everywhere.

-Stephanie Stratigos, DO, Addiction Medicine, and Director of Emerson’s Addictions Recovery Program provides some important insight:
+Stephanie Stratigos, DO, director of Emerson’s Addictions Recovery Program, provides some important insight:

 “What we see in the outpatient clinic is that — before the pandemic — a lot of people used to get up, go to work, and come home and start drinking at around 5 or 6 p.m.
 Often they exceeded the lower-risk or moderate drinking guidelines, which are no more than two drinks in a day for men and no more than one drink a day for women.
 Despite their heavy or binge drinking patterns, they were mostly drinking at home during evening hours, generally staying out of trouble, and able to get up the next morning and function at work.